object-oriented-python/object-oriented-programming/doc/source/2_programs_in_files.rst

 Programs in files
 ===================

 In this chapter we will start to learn how to combine pieces of code into larger units, and how to package up your code so that you or others can do the same.
-You will previously have written Python code in Jupyter notebooks, and possibly used an interactive Python environment such as iPython.
+You will previously have written Python code in Jupyter notebooks, and possibly used an interactive Python environment such as IPython.
 Jupyter notebooks are an excellent platform for writing and documenting short pieces of code.
 However, they are much less good for writing code which is designed to be used by other people.
 If the intention is to write mathematical building blocks out of which more complex algorithms can be constructed, then we need a different way of storing code: one which is accessible in more automated ways than typing in a web browser.
 As an introduction to writing code in files, we will first consider Python scripts.
 We'll then move on to making code really reusable by creating Python modules and packages.

 The Python interpreter
 ----------------------